Unity-Technologies/com.unity.formats.fbx/com.unity.formats.fbx/Documentation~/prefab-variants-workflow.md

 ## Available features

-The FBX Exporter package allows to [convert a GameObject and its children](prefab-variants-convert-gameobject.md), or [a Prefab asset](prefab-variants-convert-prefab-asset.md), to an FBX Prefab Variant.
+The FBX Exporter package allows you to [convert a GameObject and its children](prefab-variants-convert-gameobject.md), or to convert [a Prefab asset](prefab-variants-convert-prefab-asset.md) to an FBX Prefab Variant.
 Such a conversion corresponds to an FBX export followed by a Prefab Variant creation, all in one single action.

 >[!NOTE]
 >If the asset you need to convert is an existing FBX file, you can directly [create a Prefab Variant](prefab-variants-create-from-model-prefab.md) based on it.